toxinyx/toxinyxcom/README.en.md

 noClasses = false
 ```

-The code block also provides a code paste function.
-Click the copy button in the upper right corner of the code block to copy the code.
-In the `params.yml`, you can configure the copy function.
+Code blocks also provide code copying functionality.
+Click the copy button in the top right corner of the code block to copy the code.
+You can configure the copy functionality in `params.yml`.
-`success` is the prompt when the copy is successful, and `fail` is the prompt when the copy fails.
-In addition, you can configure the copyright statement.
-When the number of characters copied is greater than `count`, the content copied will be followed by the `content` copyright.
+`success` is the prompt shown when copying is successful, `fail` is the prompt shown when copying fails.
+Additionally, you can configure copyright notices - when the copied text exceeds `count` characters, the `content` copyright notice will be added after the copied content.

 ```yaml
 clipboard: